Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Smooth Talker**

-    While you’re disguised as a fictional person or a real person other than yourself, you have advantage on Charisma (Performance) checks to convince others that you are that person.
+    While you’re disguised as a fictional person or a real person other than yourself, you have :d20-adv:**Advantage** on Charisma (Performance) checks to convince others that you are that person.

 - **Mimicry**

     You can mimic the sounds of other creatures, including speech.
 To mimic a sound or a way of speaking, you must listen to it for at least 1 minute.
 Any time thereafter, you can make a DC 15 Charisma Check (Performance) to perform the mimicry; on a success, you perform it convincingly for up to 1 hour.

----

-#### Advanced Alchemy
+### Advanced Alchemy

 *1st-level Feat*